 Sure enough, the space we’d found on the International Pit Straight was crammed full of people, so we carried on around the track.

-We did manage to find a decent view from the general admission area near Vale, so out came our folding chairs and we settled down for the afternoon.
+We did manage to find a decent view from the general admission area near Vale, so out came the National Holidays folding chairs and we settled down for the afternoon.